 Flexing Your PEX: Plumbing the possibilities of cross-linked polyethylene pipes

-Cross-linked polyethylene (PEX) pipes rely on plastics structurally modified for impact/tensile strengths, decreased shrinkage, high temperature/pressure performance, and Cresistance against creep, chemicals, and cracks.
+PEX pipes, also known as cross-linked polyethylene pipes, rely on plastics structurally modified for impact/tensile strengths, decreased shrinkage, high temperature/pressure performance, and resistance against creep, chemicals, and cracks.

 - ASTM International F 876, Standard Specification for Crosslinked Polyethylene (PEX) Tubing.

 - ASTM F 877, Standard Specification for Crosslinked Polyethylene (PEX) Plastic Hot-and Cold-Water Distribution Systems.

 - Canadian Standards Association (CSA) B 137, Thermoplastic Pressure Piping Compendium (refer to B 137.5).

 One of the biggest advantages of PEX plumbing stems from how easily the material lends itself to parallel (or ‘manifold’) systems, which eliminate hidden, interim connections and also offer reduced overall pipe sizes, increasing water and energy efficiencies.2 According to a National Association of Home Builders (NAHB) Research Center study, when used with a centrally located demand heater, this type of system can offer 17 percent to 35 percent annual hot water energy savings (as further explored later in this article).

 Manifold plumbing systems are essentially control centers feeding flexible supply lines of hot and cold water to individual fixtures.